Browser Settings, OS-Settings, Preferred-Language, Regional Settings, …

 Conversation & Chat Translation: The translation feature is using the Teams Client Language.
 If you want to translate to another language, the user has to switch his Teams Client Language.

 Live Transcript & Captions: The Teams Live Transcript supports only English right now, an automated live translation (Captions) is on its way.
 So by now, the client settings, etc. don’t play a role.

 Stay updated by voting this up: https://microsoftteams.uservoice.com/forums/555103-public/suggestions/37608421-real-time-translation-feature-for-teams-meeting

 Dial In Numbers: If a user has an Audio Conferencing License assigned, the Audio Conferencing Number is automatically added to the meeting invitation.
 The default is that a shared Service Number is used for the user.
-The Shared Number is based on the Location of the user to allow domestic calls.
+The Shared Number is based on the location of the user to allow domestic calls.
 The location used to assign the shared number is the UsageLocation AD attribute of the User.

-If you e.g. want to use a German Dial In Number which welcomes the user in English you can add you own conference bridge and define the primary and up to four alternate languages.
+If you e.g. want to use a German Dial In Number which welcomes the user in English you can add your own conference bridge and define the primary and up to four alternate languages.
 To do so open the Teams Admin Center and navigate to Voice > Phone Numbers to request a new Service Number.
-When the Number is provided you can build a new conference bridge by navigating to Meetings > Conference bridges and click on „Add“.
+When the Number is provided you can build a new conference bridge by navigating to Meetings > Conference bridges and clicking on „Add“.

 When the new conference bridge is available you can assign it to Teams users.

 OWA: The Language in Outlook on the Web aka.
 Outlook Web App is defined by the Mailbox Language attribute (set-mailboxfolderregionalconfiguration).